 The Letter of Assurance from John Macilwraith, Executive Director of Children’s Services, provides the required confirmation for educational settings, on behalf of children’s services, that all staff working in this area have completed all the appropriate recruitment and vetting checks.

 Educational settings are not required to ask for further evidence from relevant staff from the children’s services who are visiting or working in schools concerning those checks.

 Please retain a copy of this Letter of Assurance which should be cross-referenced to the relevant staff from children’s services, where appropriate, on the Single Central Record.

 Visitors to educational settings (including relevant staff from children’s services) should be asked to provide their council photo ID to confirm proof of identity.

-Volunteers in schools who are unsupervised will required an Enhanced DBS Check with Children’s Barred List Check as those volunteers are regarded as being in “regulated activity”.
+Volunteers in schools who are unsupervised will require a DBS Check with Barred List Check as they are regarded as being in 'regulated activity'.

-A DBS Check is only required for someone undertaking work experience if they are:
+A DBS check is only required for someone undertaking work experience if:

-- if their placement will involve regular contact with children or vulnerable adults
+- a placement will involve regular contact with children or vulnerable adults